 Charging time

-Driving fun
+Driving experience

-This is a controversial argument and manufacturers are improving driving dynamics for their latest EVs.
-Test drive one for yourself.
-There are many converts out there!
+This is a controversial argument, and manufacturers are improving driving dynamics for their latest EVs.
+Test drive one for yourself - there are many converts out there!

 Maintenance

-If something goes wrong with your EV, you may have no choice but to go to a main dealer, because many independent garages don’t specialise in electric vehicles.
+If something goes wrong with your EV, you may have no choice but to go to a main dealer, That’s because many independent garages don’t specialise in electric vehicles.

 Charging points